The Road to Elysium

 Once that is done, we proceed with the script itself.
 Now, most pages will recommend using wget for this, but I personally prefer aria2.
 This is because aria2 supports multiple files download and it also splits each file in multiple parts for faster downloading.
 Moreover you can resume the download any time you want just by typing the same command again.

-Either way I will paste a script that uses both wget and aria2, and you can then make your pick.
+Either way I will paste two scripts, one with wget and the other one with aria2, and you can then make your pick.

 wget